AM311/Cybersecurity_Report/home.md

-# DEMO Activity Report
+# Cybersec Report

 ## Scenario
-This cybersecurity laboratory activity requires the set-up of a virtual envirno of some virtual machines, as better explained below. d
+This cybersecurity laboratory activity requires the set-up of a virtual environment, as better explained below.
+Just for reference
 The following virtual machines are required:

  - **2** VMs running **Windows Server 2012**;